 Add oil to the bottom of the Instant Pot (or electric pressure cooker).
 Select the “Sauté” setting and choose high heat.
 When the oil is hot and shimmering, add the garlic and stir it around the pot for 10 seconds.
 Pour in salsa verde and cook until warmed through.
 Taste the salsa and season with salt if needed.
 Cancel the “Sauté” function.

-Secure the lid then select the “Pressure Cook” or “Manual” function and cook on high pressure for 8 minutes.
+Nestle the chicken into the warmed salsa then secure the lid.
+Select the “Pressure Cook” or “Manual” function and cook on high pressure for 8 minutes.
 Note that the timer will not start until there is enough pressure inside the pot so the timer may not start for a few minutes.

 When the cook time is up, do not immediately open the lid and instead let the pressure naturally release for about 5 minutes.
 After 5 minutes, release the remaining pressure by using the quick release button (be careful to keep your hands and face away from the venting steam).